OpenMatchmaking/pathfinder/README.md

 # pathfinder
-An asynchronous WebSocket-over-RabbitMQ reverse proxy, based on the tokio and futures-rs crates.
+An asynchronous WebSocket-over-RabbitMQ reverse proxy, based on [Tokio](https://tokio.rs/) and [futures-rs](https://github.com/rust-lang-nursery/futures-rs) crates.

 # Features
 - Configuring a behaviour of the reverse proxy via CLI options and YAML files